BUEC500C1/video-emslade23/README.md

 3. to test, run pytest test_app.py

+        please note that even though in the actions, pytest fails, running it locally works.

 ## Tasks:
     - get twitter API working so that given a twitter handle, it returns plain text tweets